-The Gift of Giving- It's the thought that counts
+The Gift of Giving: It's the thought that counts

-2. When we give people the gift of our smile or wish people a cheery good morning, we spread joy.
+2. How often have we noticed that a bright smile or a cheery good morning wish helps spread immense joy?
 This is the gift of our happy temperament.

 9. There are some days when we send out thank you notes to old friends, teachers or any people who may have helped us in the past.
 This is the gift of gratitude.

 11. There are a few people who are blessed with a great sense of humour.
-They often make other people laugh They spread the gift of laughter and joy.
+They often make other people laugh.
+They spread the gift of laughter and joy.

 13. I know of wonderful people who successfully clear an exam, or lose weight successfully.
 They then, willingly share their tips and learnings with those who might need the help.
 Many of us offer some items from our lunch box at office, school or college on a daily basis.
 This is the gift of sharing.